tendermint/spec/rust-spec/lightclient/detection/detection.md

 ```

 - Expected precondition
-    - root and primary trace satisfy are a verification trace
+    - root and primary trace are a verification trace
 - Expected postcondition
     - solves the problem statement (if attack found, then evidence is reported)
 - Error condition